Learn more about impact metrics and impact indicators

 Let’s take another example related to a social impact project, a project started in West Sumatra to tackle the problem of low literacy rate among kids in rural areas.
-The organisation after doing the need assessment realised that the callous attitude of parents towards education, literacy, and their importance was one of the reasons for low literacy rates in that area.
-So the organisation designed an intervention to raise awareness among parents & adults about the importance of education & literacy.
+The organization after doing the need assessment realized that the callous attitude of parents towards education, literacy, and their importance was one of the reasons for low literacy rates in that area.
+So the organization designed an intervention to raise awareness among parents & adults about the importance of education & literacy.

 The awareness campaigns ran over a period of 24 months in 8 isolated villages in West Sumatra.
 Now, how can the organization know that the desired change actually took place as a result of their intervention?
 One very direct indicator in this project is the literacy rate.
 It’s a direct and relatively straightforward indicator to measure.
 However, in most cases, the ultimate goal outcome is a result of a chain of outcomes.

 Therefore, it is important for any project to measure indicators for all outcomes that lead to the final goal outcome, especially in cases where the outcome is not immediate.
-In our example, the organization had 3 outcomes that formed a part of this chain reaction which led to the ultimate outcome – increase in the literacy rate.
+In our example, the organization had 3 outcomes that formed a part of this chain reaction which led to the ultimate outcome – an increase in the literacy rate.
 The first outcome was the attitudinal change in the parents & adults of the villages towards the value of education.
 For this, the organization had 2 key indicators that they measure:

 - The increased perception that education plays a crucial role in decreasing poverty

-- The increased perception that education plays a vital role in improving health standards of the people
+- The increased perception that education plays a vital role in improving the health standards of the people